Extend single-locus multilocus

 improves vigor in F1

-Maintaining polymorphic phenotypes by selection
+Maintaining polymorphic multi-locus phenotypes by Natural Selection

 Alternative phenotypes favored in different environments